Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Related Work

 \subsection{Modality Imbalance}

-Wang et al. \cite{wang2020makes}found that different modalities exhibit varying convergence rates and proposed a gradient mixing method that dynamically adjusts the weight of each branch based on the modality’s overfitting-to-generalization ratio (OGR), aiming to achieve optimal modality fusion.
-Peng et al. \cite{peng2022balanced} avoided introducing additional modules, instead dynamically adjusting the gradient update magnitude for each modality based on its contribution ratio.
-For modalities with higher contributions, the gradient is reduced to slow down the optimization, while for modalities with lower contributions, the gradient is maintained or increased to accelerate optimization, thereby compensating for weaker modalities.
-Fan et al. \cite{fan2023pmr}proposed using "prototypes" to independently evaluate and rebalance the learning process of each modality, aiming to incentivize modalities with slower learning progress and mitigate the suppressive effects of dominant modalities.
-Gao et al. \cite{gao2025asymmetric}, from an information-theoretic perspective, used mutual information to quantify the marginal and joint contributions of each modality, thereby guiding gradient adjustments.
-These methods optimize multimodal learning through single-modality assistance or balanced learning.
-However, they assume that all modalities are of equal importance, overlooking the inherent differences in capabilities between modalities.
+Wang et al.\cite{wang2020makes} discovered that different modalities have varying convergence rates and proposed a gradient blending method that dynamically adjusts the weight of each branch based on the modality's overfitting-generalization ratio to achieve optimal fusion of modalities.
+Peng et al.\cite{peng2022balanced} proposed a method that dynamically adjusts the gradient update magnitude for each modality based on the contribution ratio of the modalities.
+For modalities with higher contributions, the gradient is reduced to slow down their optimization, whereas for those with lower contributions, the gradient is maintained or increased to accelerate optimization, thereby compensating for weaker modalities—all without introducing additional modules.
+Fan et al.\cite{fan2023pmr} introduced the use of prototypes to independently evaluate and rebalance the learning process of each modality, aiming to motivate the slower learning modalities and mitigate the suppressive effects of dominant modalities.
+Gao et al.\cite{gao2025asymmetric} took an information-theoretic approach and used mutual information to quantify both the marginal and joint contributions of each modality, guiding gradient adjustment.
+These methods optimize multi-modal learning through single-modality assistance or balanced learning, but they assume that all modalities have equal importance and overlook the inherent differences in capability between modalities.